Olooce/FedhaYouthGroupSystem-SCO200_Project/README.md

 ## Conclusion

-This project is a stepping stone towards understanding the complexities of financial systems and demonstrates how technology can enhance the management of savings and loan organizations.
+This project is a stepping stone towards understanding the complexities of financial systems and demonstrates how technology can enhance the management of Savings and Credit Cooperative Organizations.
 Your contributions and feedback are welcome!

 ---